 Sublocade is a brand-name prescription drug used to treat opioid use disorder, that is, addiction.
 It contains buprenorphine, another medication used in treatment for opioid addiction.
 Unlike buprenorphine, which patients take orally, Sublocade is an injection.
 This is usually done in your torso or belly region.
 The injection creates just under the skin a kind of pellet which gradually releases buprenorphine into the body over the course of a month.
 Thus, rather than taking medication daily, patients go a month without an additional dose.
 Sublocade is designed in the way to be a long-term opioid addiction maintenance medication.

-The medical professionals at Sunlight Medical Services will monitor the patient’s condition and progress, determining what strength of dosage to administer.
+The medical professionals at Sunlight Medical Services in Glendale, AZ, will monitor the patient’s condition and progress after starting the Sublocade treatment, determining what strength of dosage to administer.
 However, before an individual can begin a Sublocade treatment program, they need to undergo what’s called induction treatment.
 This involves taking the standard form of buprenorphine for at least a week and then transitioning into a Sublocade treatment program.

 Things To Remember

 As with any medication, there is the possibility of side effects.
 Fortunately, the side effects of Sublocade are minor such as pain, itching, or redness at the injection site.
 Also, individuals may experience constipation, headache, nausea, or fatigue.
-At Sunlight Medical Services, our professional team monitors all patient progress and should side effects arise, we will immediately address them.
+At Sunlight Medical Services, our professional team of doctors in Glendale, AZ, monitors all patient progress after starting the Sublocade treatment, and should side effects arise, we will immediately address them.

-Sublocade treats some of the strongest and most severe substances available.
+Sublocade medication treats some of the strongest and most severe substances available.
 Therefore, it needs to be strictly administered by medical professionals.
 When it comes to addiction treatment, there is little room for error.
-Thus, if you miss an injection appointment during your time in our Sublocade treatment program, you need to contact us immediately.
+Thus, if you miss an injection/ Sublocade Shot appointment during your time in our Sublocade treatment program, you need to contact our team in Glendale, AZ, immediately.
 We can reschedule your appointment, so you get your injection as soon as possible.
 Missing your injection date can cause you to experience mild symptoms of withdrawal, such as:

 - Shaking and chills